LiviaMedeiros/poteto/README.md

 # Why there is `PUT` and `WRITE`

 Just to mirror `GET` and `READ`.
-They are different in same way, but there shouldn't be any benefits in using `WRITE`.
+They are different in the same way, but there shouldn't be any benefits in using `WRITE`.

 # Why is it called like that